 Hiring a remote team with the required skills is an approved common practice in the software development industry.
 This way of having IT projects done has been popular for a while already, but considering the challenges nowadays, it is one straightforward option to keep your project rolling.

-We have already outlined why Eastern Europe (Ukraine, Russia, Poland, Belarus) IT-specialists are a solid choice in our previous writing.
+We have already outlined why Eastern Europe IT specialists are a solid choice in our previous writing.
 We have mentioned strong technical education, intellectual background with high motivation, convenient logistics, no working hours difference, a decent level of English, cultural and mental likeness, etc.

 Now it is time to take a look at numbers directly.
 How much would it cost to get software developers remotely from Eastern Europe (the best value-for-money option) compared to hiring the same personnel here in the Netherlands?
 And how much can one save?